-Krakow, Poland – Recently released data by Eurostat reveals some interesting trends and differences in the digital habits of Central European populations.
+Krakow, Poland – Recently released data by Eurostat reveals some interesting trends and differences in the internet habits of Central Europeans.

 So, for what purpose do they use the internet?

 Europeans mainly used the internet to send/receive e-mails (73%) and to find information about goods and services (70%).
 Danes were the most likely to go on the web to send/receive e-mails (94%), far ahead of Czechs (80%) and the rest of Central Europe: 69% of Hungarians, 67% of Slovaks and 61% of Poles used the Internet to send or receive e-mails, both personal and professional.

 Meanwhile, Dutch people used the most the internet to find information about goods and services (89%), compared to 77% of Czechs, 69% of Hungarians and 64% of Poles and Slovaks.

 At the European level, other main reasons for spending time on the web was to watch video content from commercial or sharing services (57%), participate in social networks (56%), use banking facilities (54%) and look for information regarding health (52%).

 A majority of Czechs go on the web for internet banking (62%) and to participate in social media (52%).
 More or less similar trends could be observed in Slovakia (respectively 50% and 60%).
 Comparatively, Internet banking is not that widespread in Poland (only 44% of internet users), and social media participation concerns a bare majority of Poland’s internet users (50%).